docker/docker-py/docs/hostconfig.md

-`network_mode` is available since v1.11 and sets the Network mode for the container ('bridge': creates a new network stack for the container on the Docker bridge, 'none': no networking for this container, 'container:[name|id]': reuses another container network stack), 'host': use the host network stack inside the container.
+`network_mode` is available since v1.11 and sets the Network mode for the container ('bridge': creates a new network stack for the container on the Docker bridge, 'none': no networking for this container, 'container:[name|id]': reuses another container network stack, 'host': use the host network stack inside the container or any name that identifies an existing Docker network).

 `restart_policy` is available since v1.2.0 and sets the container's *RestartPolicy* which defines the conditions under which a container should be restarted upon exit.